lee-borlace/SharePointBot/README.md

-# SharePointBot
+# SharePoint Bot
-A SharePoint bot based on the Microsoft Bot Framework
+A Microsoft Bot Framework bot, used for interacting with SharePoint Online.

+It uses [BotAuth](https://github.com/richdizz/BotAuth) for authentication with Office 365.